techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  Consider these unnecessary programs you should get rid of, as none of them are required for Windows to function.
 Some of the preinstalled branded programs, like photo apps, gaming tools, or anything that duplicates Windows utilities, are completely unnecessary.
 Others, such as driver/BIOS update utilities (like Lenovo System Update), are worth keeping around.

  Of course, we can't comment specifically on every piece of manufacturer software.
-To find out about what you should delete from your system, it's a good idea to check out[Should I Remove It?](https://www.shouldiremoveit.com/) , which gives an overview of what each program does and how others have rated it.
+To find out about what you should delete from your system, it's a good idea to check out [Should I Remove It?](https://www.shouldiremoveit.com/) , which gives an overview of what each program does and how others have rated it.

  When in doubt, anything from the manufacturer is probably not necessary.
 But it's always good to double-check.